databrickslabs/dbx/docs/features/build_management.md

          - "sleep 5"
          - "mvn clean package"
     ```
-    If you would like to achieve this result, please specify all the required steps in `commands` section.
+    If you would like to achieve this behaviour, please specify all the required steps in `commands` section.